 The strength of patents in the pharmaceutical field involves complex legal and scientific questions and can be uncertain.
 This uncertainty includes changes to the patent laws through either legislative action to change statutory patent law or court action that may reinterpret existing law in ways affecting the scope or validity of issued patents.
 The USPTO or other foreign patent offices may change their interpretation of existing statutes or regulations with potential retroactive effects.
 The patent applications that we own or in-license may fail to result in issued patents in the United States or foreign countries with claims that cover our product candidates.
-Even if patents do successfully issue from the patent applications that we own or in-license, which may result in such patents being narrowed, invalidated or held unenforceable.
+Even if patents do successfully issue from the patent applications that we own or in-license, third parties may challenge the validity, enforceability or scope of such patents, which may result in such patents being narrowed, invalidated or held unenforceable.
 For example, patents granted by the European Patent Office may be challenged, also known as opposed, by any person within nine months from the publication of their grant.
 In addition, post grant review in the USPTO begins with a third party filing a petition on or prior to the date that is 9 months after the grant of the patent or issuance of a reissue patent.
 Third parties can also challenge a patent in the USPTO by way of inter partes review, ex parte reexamination, derivation, or interference proceedings.
-Any successful challenge to our patents could deprive us of exclusive rights necessary for the successful commercialization of our product candidates, or prevent others from designing around our claims.
-If the breadth or strength of protection provided by the patents we hold or pursue with respect to our product candidates is challenged, it could dissuade companies from collaborating with us to develop, or threaten our ability to commercialize our product candidates.
+Any successful challenge to our patents could deprive us of exclusive rights necessary for the successful commercialization of our product candidates.
+Furthermore, even if they are unchallenged, our patents may not adequately protect our product candidates, provide exclusivity for our product candidates, or prevent others from designing around our claims.
+If the breadth or strength of protection provided by the patents we hold or pursue with respect to our product candidates is challenged, it could dissuade companies from collaborating with us to develop, or threaten our ability to commerciali